srid/nixci/README.md

 ## What it does

-- Accepts a flake config (`nixci`) that optionally specifies all the sub-flakes to build, along with their input overrides
+- Optionally, accept a flake config (`nixci.default`) to indicate sub-flakes to build, along with their input overrides
-- Checks that `flake.lock` is in sync
+- Check that `flake.lock` is in sync
-- Runs [devour-flake](https://github.com/srid/devour-flake) to build all flake outputs
+- Use [devour-flake](https://github.com/srid/devour-flake) to build all flake outputs
+    - Support for [flake-schemas](https://github.com/srid/devour-flake/pull/11) is planned
-- Prints the built outputs
+- Print the built outputs to stdout

 [devour-flake]: https://github.com/srid/devour-flake